-5.3.2 In addition to the required broadcasts in English, NAVAREA, Sub-area and coastal warnings may be broadcast in a national language using National NAVTEX and National EGC services and/or other means.
+4.2.2 In addition to the required broadcasts in English, NAVAREA, Sub-area and coastal warnings may be broadcast in a national language using National NAVTEX and National EGC services and/or other means.

-5.3.3 Local warnings may be issued in the national language and/or in English.
+4.2.3 Local warnings may be issued in any language and/or in English.

-5.4 "No warnings" message

-When there are no navigational warnings to be disseminated at a scheduled broadcast time, a brief unnumbered message should be transmitted to identify the broadcast and advise the mariner that there is no navigational warning message traffic on hand.

-6 COORDINATOR RESOURCES AND RESPONSIBILITIES
+5 COORDINATOR RESOURCES AND RESPONSIBILITIES

-6.1 NAVAREA Coordinator resources

-The NAVAREA Coordinator should have:

-.1 the expertise and information sources of a well-established national hydrographic service;

-.2 effective communications, e.g. telephone, email, facsimile and internet, with Sub-area and National Coordinators in the NAVAREA, with other NAVAREA Coordinators and with other data providers; and

-.3 access to broadcast systems for transmission to the navigable waters of the NAVAREA.
-As a minimum, this should include those described in paragraph 3.1.1.
-Reception should normally be possible at least 300 nautical miles beyond the limit of the NAVAREA.

-6.2 NAVAREA Coordinator responsibilities
+5.1 General

+5.1.1 All coordinators should conform with the standards and practices established in the Joint IMO/IHO/WMO Manual on Maritime Safety Information, as revised (MSC.1/Circ.1310/Rev.2)

+5.1.2 The coordinators have an important role to play in the promotion and overseeing of these standards in the promulgation of navigational warnings within their area of responsibility.
+The coordinator should strive to be the focal point of any information affecting safety of navigation in their area of responsibility.

+5.2 Common responsibilites include:

-The NAVAREA Coordinator should:
+The Coordinator should:

-.1 endeavour to be informed of all events that could significantly affect the safety of navigation within the NAVAREA;
+.1 endeavour to be informed of all events that could significantly affect the safety of navigation within their area of responsibility;

-.2 assess all information immediately upon receipt for relevance to navigation in the NAVAREA;
+.2 assess all information immediately upon receipt for relevance to navigation;

-.3 select information for broadcast in accordance with the guidance given in section 4.2.1 above;
+.3 select information for broadcast in accordance with the Joint IMO/IHO/WMO Manual on Maritime Safety Information;

-.4 draft NAVAREA warnings in accordance with the Joint IMO/IHO/WMO Manual on Maritime Safety Information;
+.4 draft navigational warnings in accordance with the Joint IMO/IHO/WMO Manual on Maritime Safety Information;

-.5 direct and control the broadcast of NAVAREA warnings, in accordance with the provisions of the 1974 SOLAS Convention;
+.5 direct and control the broadcast of navigational warnings, in accordance with the provisions of the 1974 SOLAS Convention;

-.6 forward NAVAREA warnings and relevant associated information which may require wider promulgation directly to adjacent NAVAREA Coordinators and/or others as appropriate, using the quickest possible means;

-.7 ensure that NAVAREA warnings which remain in force for more than six weeks are made available immediately to NAVAREA Coordinators, other authorities and mariners in general, as appropriate;

-.8 ensure that information concerning all navigational warning subject areas listed in paragraph 4.2.1.3 that may not require a NAVAREA warning within their own NAVAREA is forwarded immediately to the appropriate National and NAVAREA Coordinators affected by the event;

-.9 broadcast in-force bulletins not less than once per week at a regular scheduled time;
+.6 broadcast in-force bulletins not less than once per week at a regular scheduled time;

-.10 promulgate the cancellation of NAVAREA warnings which are no longer valid;
+.7 promulgate the cancellation of navigational warnings which are no longer valid;

-.11 act as the central point of contact on matters relating to navigational warnings within the NAVAREA;
+.8 act as the central point of contact on matters relating to navigational warnings within their area of responsibility;

-.12 promote and oversee the use of established international standards and practices in the promulgation of navigational warnings throughout the NAVAREA;
+.9 promote and oversee the use of established international standards and practices in the promulgation of navigational warnings throughout their area of responsibility;

-.13 when notified by the authority designated to act on reports of piracy and armed robbery against ships, arrange for the broadcast of a suitable NAVAREA warning.
-Additionally, keep the national or regional piracy control centre informed of long-term broadcast action(s);

-.14 when notified by the appropriate authorities, arrange for the broadcast of suitable NAVAREA warnings to promulgate World Health Organization (WHO) health advisories, tsunami-related warnings and other information which is necessary for safe navigation;

-.15 monitor the broadcasts which they originate to ensure that the warnings have been correctly broadcast;
+.10 monitor the broadcasts which they originate to ensure that the warnings have been correctly broadcast;

-.16 maintain records of source data relating to NAVAREA warnings in accordance with the requirement of the national Administration of the NAVAREA Coordinator;
+.11 maintain records of source data relating navigational warnings in accordance with the requirement of the national Administration of the Coordinator;

-.17 coordinate preliminary discussions between neighbouring Member States, seeking to establish or amend NAVTEX services, and with other adjacent Administrations, prior to formal application;